 The Paasche Price Index is a consumer price index used to measure the change in the price and quantity of a basket of goods and services relative to a base year price and observation year quantity.
 Developed by German economist Hermann Paasche, the Paasche Price Index is commonly referred to as the “current weighted index.”

 Understanding the Paasche Price Index

-The Paasche Price Index is a price index used to measure the general price level and cost of living in the economy and to calculate inflation.
-The index commonly uses a base year of 100, with periods of higher price levels shown by an index greater than 100 and periods of lower price levels with indexes lower than 100.
+The Paasche Price Index is a price index used to measure the general price level and cost of living in the economy and calculate inflation.
+The index commonly uses a base year of 100, with periods of higher price levels shown by an index greater than 100 and periods of lower price levels by indexes lower than 100.

 The Paasche Price Index is commonly confused with the Laspeyres Price Index.
 The main differentiator between the Paasche Index and the Laspeyres Price Index is that the former uses current-period quantity weightings while the latter uses base-period quantity weightings.

 The formula for the index is as follows:

 - Pi,0 is the price of the individual item at the base period, and Pi,t is the price of the individual item at the observation period.

 - Qi,t is the quantity of the individual item at the observation period.

 Although the mathematical equation for the Paasche Price Index seems confusing, the numerator is simply the total expenditure for all items at the observation period using current observation period quantities and prices, while the denominator is the total expenditure for all items at the base period using current observation period quantities and base period prices.
 Therefore, the index can be more easily understood when rewritten as follows:

 The following information regarding the change in the prices and quantities of each individual good in a hypothetical economy is provided.
 Determine the Paasche Price Index for Year 0, Year 1, and Year 2, using Year 0 as the base year.